RickCogley/memriki/README.md

 ## What is this site?

-Welcome to my topical tips site, an aide-mémoire for topics I'm interested in.
+Welcome to my topical tips site, a kind of _aide-mémoire_ for topics I'm interested in.
 Select the doc from the sidebar.